AcademySoftwareFoundation/rez/src/support/shotgun_toolkit/README.md

 - **Shotgun Shell**: setup by [tk-shell][]

 ### tk-config-default2

-Latest supported by Shotgun, this will be the main focus.

 If you are using [tk-config-default2 v1.2.11][] and have the [patch][] program available, you can do these remaining steps by simply running